stadlmax/pyFIFOtax/README.md

 * Buy orders are currently not supported.

 # Further Use
-Since all the reporting is done in a very simple and quite naive Python implementation, one could easily use it to augment the data in other ways. `notebook_example.ipynb` for instance shows you how to retrieve certain results as `pd.DataFrame`.
+Since all the reporting is done in a naive Python implementation, one could easily use it to augment the data in other ways. `notebook_example.ipynb` for instance shows you how to retrieve certain results as `pd.DataFrame`.

 # Requirements
+- python >= 3.9
+- babel
+- numpy
+- openpyxl
 - pandas
+- requests
+- requests-cache
 - XlsxWriter
 - yfinance[nospam]
-- requests-cache

-Please make sure to update yfinance to the most revent version (0.2.54 as of now).
+Make sure to regularly update yfinance to the most recent version.

 # Testing